DasVade/DasVade.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an undergraduate student in Mechanical Engineering and Applied Mechanics (MEAM) at the University of Pennsylvania.
+I am a senior in Mechanical Engineering and Applied Mechanics (MEAM) at the University of Pennsylvania.

-I am currently working on robotics and control systems, focusing on dynamic modeling, optimal control, and simulation-based methods for motion planning.
+I am currently working on learning-based simulation and neural representations for robotics, with a focus on connecting physical modeling and data-driven methods for motion and control.
-Previously, I interned at United Automotive Electronic Systems (UAES) in Shanghai, where I worked on power electronics manufacturing and digital twin optimization.
+My research interests lie at the intersection of robotics, control, and machine learning, emphasizing dynamic modeling, optimal control, and physics-informed neural simulation.

-I have also worked on several projects involving manipulator dynamics, servo control, and quadrotor trajectory optimization under the MEAM curriculum at Penn.
+Previously, I worked on robot control and dynamics projects at the University of Pennsylvania, including manipulator modeling, servo design, and quadrotor trajectory optimization.
+Earlier, during my studies at Shanghai Jiao Tong University, I developed robotic simulation systems and explored dynamics-based control methods.

 My research interests lie at the intersection of robotics, control theory, and machine learning.
 I am broadly interested in how model-based and data-driven methods can be integrated to enable intelligent and physically grounded robotic systems.